Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 **Use Case: Finding Similar Documents**

 One task social scientists may be interested in is finding similar documents to a document they’re analyzing.
-This is a routine task for lawyers where they’re looking at a case file and want to find all prior cases similar to this case or during literature review where we may have a paper and we’re interested in finding similar papers.
-The key challenge here is to define what makes two documents similar and what similarity metrics we should use.
-Typical metrics involved in this process include cosine similarity and Kullback--Leibler divergence [@kullback1951information].
+This is a routine task during literature review where we may have a paper and we’re interested in finding similar papers or in disciplines such as law, where lawyers looking at a case file want to find all prior cases related to the case being reviewed.
+The key challenge here is to define what makes two documents similar - what similarity metrics should we use to calculate this similarity?
+Two commonly used metrics are Cosine Similarity and Kullback--Leibler divergence [@kullback1951information].

 Cosine similarity is a popular measure in text analysis.
-Given two documents $d_a$ and $d_b$, the common approach is to turn the documents into vectors
+Given two documents $d_a$ and $d_b$, this measure first turns the documents into vectors (each dimension of the vector can be a word or phrase)
-$\overrightarrow{t_a}$ and $\overrightarrow{t_b}$, and use the cosine similarity (the cosine of the angle between the two vectors) as a measure of their similarity.
+$\overrightarrow{t_a}$ and $\overrightarrow{t_b}$, and uses the cosine similarity (the cosine of the angle between the two vectors) as a measure of their similarity.
 This is defined as: